ganeshrvel/pub-rules/README.md

 ```

 #### 1. Rule (Basic Rule)
-These are the basic building blocks of the Rules library.
+This is the basic building block, everything starts here.

 **Basic example**
 ```dart